babanomania/brewlytics/README.md

 docker-compose --profile tests run --rm pytest
 ```

+The test suite validates API endpoints and the end-to-end ETL flow.
+Running the
+command above spins up the required services and executes all `pytest` tests
+found in the `tests/` directory.

 ## Load Testing with K6

 ```bash
 docker-compose --profile k6 run k6
 ```

+Load tests simulate heavy traffic hitting the FastAPI services.
+The `k6` profile
+executes `k6-loadtest/loadtest.js`, providing metrics such as requests per second
+and latency so you can gauge performance under stress.

 ## Folder Structure